 Now and again I will zone in on a theme, approach, and/or colour palette that I return to, creating a series of paintings that are visibly related.
-Strong and Free is my largest series to date and I am still adding to it.
+Sea and Sky is my largest series to date and I am still adding to it.
 I love how I can create an atmosphere of calm weather in one and stormy weather in the next.
 Other series are smaller, such as Persian Nights and Moonlit Shores, although I have been tempted recently to add more to these.

 Meanwhile, I continue to dabble in new ways, always pushing out what lies within.
 I am looking in the direction of doing more collage work with paper, I have recently learned how to paint with alcohol inks (fascinating!), and am hoping to one day revisit the hardboard mixed media work I had done in my early painting days.

 Considering the churning out and turning over of my inventory, it is best to keep checking in so that you can welcome any newcomers or perhaps to bid fond farewells.